openstates/openstates-core/README.md

 We use ``scrapelib`` - it is used for fetching files from HTTP & FTP sites.
 Other libraries may be required depending on the state you're working on.
 Please avoid using BeautifulSoup in favor of ``lxml`` for stability and speed considerations.

-Please work on a branch & check in the text/ directory only when you're happy with the results.
-This keeps the repo size down & will allow review of the results of extraction as part of the PR.

 ## Usage

 Run ``poetry run ./text_extract.py sample nc`` (replacing nc with whichever state you're interested in working on)